NuGet/Home/proposed/archive/Verify-Verbosity.md

 Signature Hash Algorithm: SHA256

 Signature type: Author
-Verifying the author primary signature with certificate:
+Verifying the author primary signature with signing certificate:
   Subject Name: CN=test
   SHA1 hash: B0A2B3B1695AB8361B1D2B14A9F5D64136E26380
   SHA256 hash: 89A2B6EB529E0AEBF0D11C8A18A846C7B8D1290791B6BF494BAFEC299F2EAAB2
   Issued by: CN=test
   Valid from: 1/29/2021 12:28:11 PM to 1/29/2021 1:28:11 PM

-error: NU3018: The author primary signature found a chain building
-issue: UntrustedRoot: A certificate chain processed, but terminated in a root certificate which is not trusted by the trust provider.
+error: NU3018: The author primary signature's signing certificate is not trusted by the trust provider.
-error: NU3037: The author primary signature validity period has expired. warn : NU3027: The signature should be timestamped to enable long-term signature validity after the certificate has expired.
+error: NU3037: The author primary signature validity period has expired. warn : NU3027: The signature should be timestamped to enable long-term signature validity after the signing certificate has expired.
+error: Package signature validation failed.

 Finished with 2 errors and 1 warnings.

-error: Package signature validation failed.
 ```

 </details>